 YouthBuild PCS’s academic instruction program equips students with the knowledge and skills needed to obtain a GED (General Education Development) diploma.
-Students are instructed in (5) five major content areas: Reading, Writing, Math, Science and Social Studies.
-All academic classes are taught in both English and Spanish.
-Academic assessments are administered at the beginning of the school year to establish baseline grade level, and are subsequently administered throughout the school year to assess academic progress and to evaluate instruction.
+Academic classes are taught in both English and Spanish, depending on the needs of the student.
+Academic assessments are administered at the beginning of the school year to establish baseline learning needs, and are subsequently administered throughout the school year to assess academic progress and to evaluate instruction.
 Students with special learning needs or who need more academic support receive specialized instruction.

 YouthBuild PCS has a teacher/student ratio of 15:1.
 The ratio for students receiving specialized instruction is approximately 5:1.
 English Language Learner (ELL) students participate in Spanish GED preparation classes.
 These students also improve their English skills by participating in English as a Second Language (ESL) classes and then by reinforcing these skills on construction sites.
 The combination of ESL classes with English conversation at vocational placements results in dramatic improvements in students’ speaking and listening abilities.